Sharon Peacock - previous Honorary Faculty at the Wellcome Sanger Institute

 Professor Sharon Peacock was an Honorary Member of Faculty at the Wellcome Sanger Institute until 2019.
 This page is being kept as a historical record of her research at the Institute, but is no longer being updated.

-Professor Sharon Peacock has collaborated with teams at the Sanger Institute since 2003, initially on the Burkholderia pseudomallei and Staphylococcus aureus genome projects, and more recently on the application of expression arrays to the study of melioidosis, genome variation, molecular epidemiology and the clinical application of whole genome sequence typing.
-She works most closely with Matt Holden, Stephen Bentley and Julian Parkhill (Pathogen Sequencing) and Gordon Dougan (Microbial Pathogenesis).
+Professor Sharon Peacock had collaborated with teams at the Sanger Institute since 2003, initially on the Burkholderia pseudomallei and Staphylococcus aureus genome projects, and then on the application of expression arrays to the study of melioidosis, genome variation, molecular epidemiology and the clinical application of whole genome sequence typing.
+She worked most closely with Stephen Bentley and Julian Parkhill (Pathogen Genomics) and Gordon Dougan (Microbial Pathogenesis).